-Score Criteria 3 = Satisfactory Pre-Post assessment data are analyzed and presented; other assessment data are summarized; examples of appropriate interventions based on student learning needs are presented.
-2 = Needs Development Pre-Post assessment data are not adequately summarized; or other assessment data are insufficiently discussed; or interventions suggested are not fully grounded in the data.
-1 = Unsatisfactory + Needs to Be Pre-Post assessment data are missing; or other assessment Redone data are superficially summarized; or interventions suggested are not appropriate to the data.
+Score Criteria 3 = Satisfactory Pre-Post assessment data are analyzed and presented; other assessment data are summarized; examples of appropriate interventions based on student learning needs are presented with supporting theory and justification.
+2 = Needs Development Pre-Post assessment data are not adequately summarized; or other assessment data are insufficiently discussed; or interventions suggested are not fully grounded in the data and/or theory.
+1 = Unsatisfactory + Needs to Be Pre-Post assessment data are missing; or other assessment Redone data are superficially summarized; or interventions suggested are not appropriate to the data or theory.